-under SCR 20:1.7(a) because the best interests of the ward and the interests of another client are directly adverse, the GAL must still obtain the written and signed informed consent of the other client in addition to judicial approval.
-If such consent cannot be obtained, the GAL should not seek judicial approval and should instead seek to withdraw.
+Second, this opinion should not be read to suggest that the committee believes that judicial approval would eliminate the need to obtain written and signed informed consent from other affected current or former clients.
+So for example, if a GAL conflict arises under SCR 20:1.7(a) because the best interests of the ward and the interests of another client are directly adverse, the GAL must still obtain the written and signed informed consent of the other client in addition to judicial approval.
+If such consent cannot be obtained, the GAL should not seek judicial approval and should instead seek to withdraw.25

-Applying Other Disciplinary Rules to GALs
+II.
+Applying other Disciplinary Rules to GALs

 As noted, the disciplinary rules were drafted to apply to the traditional lawyer-client paradigm.
-Consequently, application of the rules to non-traditional settings can be challenging.
-Our supreme court recognized this in the language of SCR 20:4.5 in stating, "[a] lawyer so appointed [as a GAL] shall comply with the Rules of Professional Conduct that are consistent with the lawyer's role in representing the best interests of the individual rather than the individual personally."22 Although the focus of this opinion is conflicts of interest, it may be useful to consider how certain other disciplinary rules relate to the role of a GAL in Wisconsin.
+As a consequence, application of the rules to non-traditional settings can be challenging.
+Our supreme court recognized this in the language of SCR 20:4.5 in stating, "[a] lawyer so appointed [as a GAL] shall comply with the Rules of Professional Conduct that are consistent with the lawyer's role in representing the best interests of the individual rather than the individual personally."26 Although the focus of this opinion is conflicts of interest, it may be useful to consider how certain other disciplinary rules relate to the role of a GAL in Wisconsin.
 While discussion of all, or even many, of the disciplinary rules is beyond the scope of this opinion, the committee believes discussion of certain common situations may be helpful.